 Semiconductor: ‘We're ultimately interested in nature and looking out for the unknown’

-Three years after its premiere in Art Basel, the Brighton-based duo Semiconductor, Ruth Jarman and Joe Gerhardt, exhibit HALO for the first time in the UK at the Attenborough Centre for the Creative Arts.
+Three years after its premiere in Art Basel, the Brighton-based duo Semiconductor exhibit HALO for the first time in the UK.
 We spoke to the artists about the evolution of HALO as a work of art, their research at CERN deconstructing science as a process, and their ultimate interest in nature and looking out for the unknown.

 By entering into a blackened theatre in the round, the viewer encounters the ten-metre-wide cylindrical shape structure, which houses a 360-degree screen surrounded by 384 vertical piano strings standing four metres tall.
 The monumental immersive work invites the visitor to physically experience a particle physics event, transcending its scientific context and reflecting on the technological mediation of nature.